lidofinance/docs/docs/guides/steth-integration-guide.md

 stETH is a ERC20 token that represents ether staked with Lido.
 Unlike staked ether, it is liquid and can be transferred, traded, or used in DeFi applications.
 Total supply of stETH reflects amount of ether deposited into protocol combined with staking rewards, minus potential validator penalties. stETH tokens are minted upon ether deposit at 1:1 ratio.
 When withdrawals from the Beacon chain will be introduced, it will also be possible to redeem ether by burning stETH at the same 1:1 ratio.

 Although considered a full ERC-20 token, stETH is rebasable.
 The stETH token balances are being recalculated daily when the Lido oracle reports Beacon chain ether balance update.
 The balance update happens automatically on all the addresses holding stETH at the moment of rebase.
-The rebase mechanics have been implemented via shares (see [shares](#what-is-share)).
+The rebase mechanics have been implemented via shares (see [shares](#steth-internals-share-mechanics).

 ### The Beacon chain oracle

 Normally, stETH balance rebases happen daily as soon as the Lido oeacle reports the Beacon chain ether balance update.
 The rebase can be positive or negative, depending on the validators' performance.
 In case Lido's validators get slashed, the daily rewards decrease according to penalty sizes.
 However, daily rebases have never been negative by the time of writing.
 The Beacon chain oracle has sanity checks on both max APR reported (it cannot exceed 10%) and total staked amount drop (staked ether decrease reported cannot exceed 5%).
 Currently, the Beacon chain oracle report is based on five oracle daemons hosted by established node operators selected by the DAO.
 As soon as three out of five oracle daemons report matching Beacon chain data, the oracle reports it to the Lido smart contract and the rebase occurs.
 There is a [dedicated oracle dashboard](https://mainnet.lido.fi/#/lido-dao/0x442af784a788a5bd6f42a01ebe9f287a871243fb/) to monitor current Beacon chain reports.

-> Corner cases: skipped report, double reports, no finality on the Beacon chain.
-Corner case: on-chain cover applies.
+#### Oracle corner cases

+- In case oracle daemons do not report Beacon chain balance update or do not reach quorum, the oracle does not submit the daily report, and the daily rebase doesn't occur until the quorum is reached.
+- In case the quorum hasn't been reached, the oracle can skip the daily report.
+The report will happen as soon as the quorum for one of the next periods will be reached, and it will include the balance update for all the period since last oracle report.
+- Oracle daemons only report the finalized epochs.
+In case of no finality on the Beacon chain, the daemons won't submit their reports, and the daily rebase won't occur.
+- StETH smart contract includes [a method that allows burning stETH shares](https://github.com/lidofinance/lido-dao/blob/816bf1d0995ba5cfdfc264de4acda34a7fe93eba/contracts/0.4.24/StETH.sol#L391).
+The method is meant for in-protocol cover and doesn't interfere with oracle in any way.
+When sETH shares get burnt, the underlying ether adds up to the daily rewards for all stETH holders.

-### What is share
+### stETH internals: share mechanics

+Daily rebases result in stETH token balances changing.
+This mechanism is implemented via shares.
 The `share` is a basic unit representing the stETH holder's share in the total amount of ether controlled by the protocol.
 When a new deposit happens, the new shares get minted to reflect what share of the protocol controlled ether has been added to the pool.
 When the Beacon chain oracle report comes in, the price of 1 share in ether is being recalculated.
 Shares aren't normalized, so the contract also stores the sum of all shares to calculate each account's token balance.

 ### 1 wei corner case